jguedes81/asian_niche-1/README.md

 docker run -w /asian_niche -it bocinsky/asian_niche:0.9.0 bash
 ```

-The `asian_niche.R` script has been designed to be run from the terminal using Python-style argument parsing.
+The `asian_niche.R` script has been designed to be run from the shell using Python-style argument parsing.
 To run, simply enter `Rscript --vanilla asian_niche.R` at the shell prompt.
 Passing the `--vanilla` option runs the script in a "fresh" R environment.
 Run `Rscript asian_niche.R --help` to see all available options.

 You can use the `exit` command to stop the container.